htmd.model module#

 s (float) – Marker size for states.

-statescmap – Matplotlib colormap for the states
+statescmap (str or matplotlib colormap) – Matplotlib colormap for the states

 plot (bool) – If the method should display the plot of the FES.
 If both plot=False and save=None, the method will return the figure and axes.